Raise capital, update investors and engage your team from a single platform. Try Visible free for 14 days.

 Private Equity vs. Venture Capital

 Venture capital is technically a form of private equity.
 However, venture capital focuses on all equity and smaller investments that reward high-risk, high-reward scenarios.
+On the flip side, private equity firms are generally geared towards later stage companies that have a proven track record.

 Angel Investors vs. Venture Capitalists

 An angel investor is generally a wealthy individual who is looking to invest spare cash in an alternative investment.
 Unlike a VC, angel investors are not professionals nor do they have limited partners investing in them.
+Angel investors are typically more hands-off and can be a great source for introductions to other investors, customers, and others.

 Types of Venture Capital

-Typical explanations of the types of venture capital divide it into three main groups, based upon the business stage that needs funding.
+Typical explanations of the types of venture capital divide it into three main groups, based on the business stage that needs funding.
 This list provides a brief explanation of these venture capital types and the various business stages that they may apply to:

 Related Reading: A Quick Overview on VC Fund Structure

 This might include seed financing, Series A funding, etc. which is usually just a small amount of capital that will help the founders qualify for other loans.
 True startup financing provides enough capital to finish a service’s or product’s development.
-In contrast, startups might also get first-stage financing after they have finished development and need more funds to begin operating as a full-scale business.
+In contrast, startups might also get first-stage financing after they have finished development and need more funds to begin operating as full-scale business.

 For example, Crunchbase and newsletters are full of new VC deals being completed every day.
 You can check out Uber’s timeline of early-stage funding rounds here.